MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 ## Step 1: Subscribe to a free trial

-When you sign up for a free Guides trial subscription, you’ll get one month free for up to 25 users.
+When you sign up for a free Guides subscription, you’ll get a trial subscription for up to 25 users.

 You can subscribe in any of the following ways:

 - If you’re new to Microsoft:

-  - Subscribe through the Guides Trial page as described below.
+  - Subscribe through the Guides Trial page as described below, or

-  - Call us at 1-888-477-7989.
-NOTE THAT THIS IS A PLACEHOLDER PHONE NUMBER!!!

   - Request to be contacted at [http://aka.ms/getmixedreality/](http://aka.ms/getmixedreality/).